Phanterm/dmhub-docs/README.md

 3. Run `bundle exec jekyll serve` to build your site and preview it at `localhost:4000`.

     The built site is stored in the directory `_site`.

+**NOTE:** If you modify `_config.yml` for any reason, you may need to rebuild the site manually before your changes will take effect.

 ## Publishing your built site on a different platform